krzemienski/awesome-from-stars/README.md

 * [andeaseme/backbeat](https://github.com/andeaseme/backbeat): Automated video transcoding over S3 buckets
 * [scality/backbeat](https://github.com/scality/backbeat): Zenko Backbeat is the core engine for asynchronous replication, optimized for queuing metadata updates and dispatching work to long-running tasks in the background.
 * [BellAppLab/Backgroundable](https://github.com/BellAppLab/Backgroundable): A collection of handy classes, extensions and global functions to handle being in the background using Swift.
-* [bit-team/backintime](https://github.com/bit-team/backintime): Back In Time - An easy-to-use backup tool for GNU/Linux using rsync in the back
+* [bit-team/backintime](https://github.com/bit-team/backintime): A comfortable and well-configurable graphical frontend for incremental backups using rsync, with a command-line version also available.
+Modified files are transferred, while unchanged files are linked to the new folder using rsync's hard link feature, saving storage space.
+Restoring is straightforward via file manager or command line.
 * [fuzzy08/backpack-python](https://github.com/fuzzy08/backpack-python): a program that quickly installs programs to a newly loaded arch OS
 * [backstage/backstage](https://github.com/backstage/backstage): Backstage is an open framework for building developer portals
 * [backuppc/backuppc](https://github.com/backuppc/backuppc): BackupPC is a high-performance, enterprise-grade system for backing up to a server's disk.